 In 2016, the Market, along with two other non-profit organizations (Columbia Center for Urban Agriculture and Sustainable Farms and Communities) and Columbia's Department of Parks and Recreation partnered to create Missouri's first Agriculture Park as a regional destination to connect Missourians with local agriculture.
 The groups are constructing a health-focused, community agricultural, recreational, commercial, and learning facility in Clary-Shy Park.
 The first phase of the project includes a four-season market pavilion, allowing CFM to stay at Clary-Shy Park the entire year.
-CFM moved into the new MU Health Care Pavilion in 2019!
-Later phases of the project will continue over the next few years.
-The new Pavilion includes drop-down vinyl walls, allowing the Market to remain at Clary-Shy Park year-round.
+CFM moved into the new MU Health Care Pavilion in 2019.
+All phases of the Pavilion were completed on October 28, 2923.
+The Pavilion includes drop-down vinyl walls, allowing the Market to remain at Clary-Shy Agriculture Park year-round.

 Over the past few years, Columbia Farmers Market has experienced tremendous growth.
-The weekend customer counts regularly surpassed 3,000, and vendor membership expanded to 80 local farmers, producers, and artisans.
+The weekend customer counts regularly surpassed 6,000, and vendor membership expanded to over 80 local farmers, producers, and artisans.
+In 2021 the Market was named the #1 Farmers Market in the Nation, and the #2 Farmers Market in the Nation in 2022.
 The Market is deeply involved in the community, regularly hosting musicians, artisans, non-profit groups, educational opportunities, and many other special events.
 As recent national attention has focused on the many benefits of locally grown food, the future of our farmers' market looks brighter.
-Come visit us, and experience the best foods and artisan items that Mid-Missouri has to offer!
+Come visit us and experience the best foods and artisan items that Mid-Missouri has to offer!